dkandalov/kotlin-99/readme.md

 which itself is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.
 The problems have been altered them to be more amenable to programming in Kotlin.

-Feedback is appreciated, particularly on anything marked TODO.
+You might want to do these problems if you want to learn Kotlin, interested in the problems described below or both.

+Suggested workflow is to solve problem yourself and then compare result to existing solution.
+Solutions are available by clicking on the link at the beginning of the problem description (you can use maven to build all solutions).
+Your goal should be to find the most elegant solution of the given problems.
+Efficiency is important, but clarity is even more crucial.
+Some of the (easy) problems can be trivially solved using built-in functions.
+However, in these cases, you learn more if you try to find your own solution.

 The problems have different levels of difficulty.
 Those marked with a single asterisk (\*) are easy.
-If you have successfully solved the preceeding problems you should be able to solve them within a few (say 15) minutes.
+If you have successfully solved the preceeding problems, you might be able to solve them within a few (say 15) minutes.
-Problems marked with two asterisks (\*\*) are of intermediate difficulty.
-If you are a skilled programmer it might take you about 30-90 minutes to solve them.
+Problems marked with two asterisks (\*\*) are of intermediate difficulty and might take you about 30-90 minutes to solve them.
 Problems marked with three asterisks (\*\*\*) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.

-The difficulties were updated for Kotlin.

-Your goal should be to find the most elegant solution of the given problems.
-Efficiency is important, but clarity is even more crucial.
-Some of the (easy) problems can be trivially solved using built-in functions.
-However, in these cases, you learn more if you try to find your own solution.

-Solutions are available by clicking on the link at the beginning of the problem description.

-[I don't have example solutions to all of the problems yet.
-I'm working on getting them all done, but in the meantime, contributed solutions, particularly from seasoned Scala programmers would be appreciated.
-If you feel a particular problem can be solved in a better manner than I did, please let me know that, too. <PMG>]
+This is work-in-progress.
+All contributions are welcome (including new solutions for problems which already have a solution).

+The main reason to do these exercises instead of using websites like hackerrank.com and codewars.com is that there is no vendor lock-in and no hidden agenda pursued by website owner.

 ### Working with lists

-The solutions to the problems in this section will be in files named after the problems (``P01.kt``, ``P02.kt``, etc.).
-You can compile the source files with scalac and thereafter use import to bring the functions into scope.
-Some of the problems can be solved easily by using imported solutions to previous problems.

-In many cases, there's more than one reasonable approach.
-The files linked here may include multiple solutions, with all but one commented out.
-They'll also indicate whether there's a builtin method in Scala that accomplishes the task.

 #### P01 (*) Find the last element of a list.
 Example: